bgoonz/gists-revamp/by-extension/markdown/articles-compilation-medium-wordpress.md

 You should get used to seeing this because many open-source applications aren’t signed with the Microsoft Store for monetary and philosophical reasons.

-Otherwise, if you trust Paxa like web-dev-hub and tens of thousands of other developers do, then click the link that reads “More info” and the “Run anyway” button.
+Otherwise, if you trust Paxa like web-dev-hub and tens of thousands of other developers do, then click the link that reads “More info " and the “Run anyway " button.

 ![](https://cdn-images-1.medium.com/max/800/0*9pDpx8XsYt2KnMku.png)

 When it’s done installing, it will launch itself.
-Test it out by typing the “postgres” into the “Username” field and the password from your installation in the “Password” field.
+Test it out by typing the “postgres " into the “Username " field and the password from your installation in the “Password " field.
 Click the Connect button.
 It should properly connect to the running

 You can close it for now.
 It also installed an icon on your desktop.
 You can launch it from there or your Start Menu at any time.